POLi vs PayID vs Bank Transfer – Payment Methods in Australia Explained

 Fees & Limits

-Fee structures can vary between banks and merchants.
-Many everyday online transfers via PayID or fast bank transfer are offered without extra charges to personal customers, while POLi acceptance and any merchant-imposed fee will depend on where you are paying.
+Fees and limits vary between banks and merchants.
+Many everyday PayID or fast transfers are offered without extra charges for personal customers, while POLi surcharges depend on the merchant.

 When People Commonly Use Each Method